Cilantro

 - Raw as garnish

-- Incorporated into dressings
+- Incorporated into marinades and dressings

 Classic Dishes